This 1956 R50 has all the correct attributes that were standard on the 1955 – 56 BMW R50

 All new wiring harnesses were installed as close to original location as possible.
 The switches are new and the harnesses to them are also new.
 I also make sure each restoration I complete has a pair of Hella Bar End Signals installed; I find these to be probably the best aftermarket accessory available.

 The carburetors have been totally disassembled and cleaned.
 The bodies and parts that are exposed were media blasted using sow pressure and a 90mil glass bead.
-This achieves a great soft surface nicer that new.
+This achieves a great soft surface nicer than new.
 Carbs are assembled with new jets and parts where needed.
 New cables and all new rubber parts were replaced.

 The original black faced speedometer was cleaned, lubricated and rebuilt to factory spec saving the original face and curved glass.